Martin Durkin (director)

-Martin Richard Durkin (born January 1962, in South Shields) is an English television producer and director who has been commissioned by Britain's Channel 4.
+Martin Richard Durkin (born January 1962, in South Shields) is an English television producer and director.
 He is best known for directing The Great Global Warming Swindle (2007), which promotes climate change denial, and Brexit: The Movie (2016), which advocates for the United Kingdom's withdrawal from the European Union.

 He has produced, directed and executive-produced programmes covering the arts, science, history, entertainment, features and social documentaries.
-A number of his documentaries have caused controversies, including those critical of state spending and environmentalism.
+A number of his documentaries have attracted controversy or derision, particularly those that posit conspiracy theories or ignore significant bodies of evidence in order to push a particular viewpoint.

 Documentaries

 Against Nature

 In 1997, Channel 4 broadcast Durkin's documentary series Against Nature, which attacked the environmental movement as being a threat to personal freedom and for crippling economic development.

 The UK's then broadcasting regulator the Independent Television Commission received 151 complaints from viewers and interviewees featured in the programme with four complaints upheld.
 In its report on the series, the ITC rejected 147 complaints that mainly were concerned with fairness and misrepresentation, stating that "the programmes' line that green ideologies were, at least in some respects, open to criticism on both scientific and humanitarian grounds, was a legitimate approach".
 It stated that environmentalists had been permitted a fair chance to air their side of the story in the televised debates that followed the broadcast.

 The ITC stated that four complaints were upheld because: "the programmes breached the Programme Code in respect of the failure to make the four interviewees adequately aware of the nature of the programmes, and the way their contributions were edited."
 For these reasons, Channel 4 later issued a public apology on prime time television.
 According to The Independent, Durkin "accepts the charge of misleading contributors, but describes the verdict of distortion as 'complete tosh'".